10 Airport Survival Tips for Parents Flying with Babies or Toddlers

 • Pack smart with extra snacks, changing supplies, babywearing gear, and light layers for comfort.

 Flying solo with a baby or wrangling multiple littles through security?
-Airport travel with young kids is no joke—but it doesn’t have to be chaos.
+Airport travel with young kids is no joke, but it doesn’t have to be chaos.
 These 10 tips will help you keep your cool (and your carry-on)!

-1. Avoid Security Hassle with TSA PreCheck
+1. Save Time at Security With TSA PreCheck

 If you can swing the application time and cost, TSA PreCheck can be a lifesaver—no need to struggle with bins or wait in lines inching forward at a snail’s pace.
 And it’s free for kids!
-Just make sure any children aged 13-17 in your group have the TSA PreCheck indicator on their boarding pass to avoid getting split up (this indicator should appear if a PreCheck-enrolled adult is on the same reservation).
+Just make sure any children ages 13-17 in your group have the TSA PreCheck indicator on their boarding pass to avoid getting split up (this indicator should appear if a PreCheck-enrolled adult is on the same reservation).

 2. Scope Out Your Terminal Ahead of Time